Here we will introduce a project to recreate the armies and factions of Warhammer Fantasy Battles in true scale.

 Warhammer Fantasy Battles, alongside Warhammer 40k, may be among the best known and best selling tabletop wargames of all time.
-Although no longer supported by its author company Games Workshop, it remains in play by dedicated enthusiasts all over the world.
+It remains in play by dedicated enthusiasts all over the world, although no longer supported by its author company Games Workshop.
 As one who trades in all the books and editions of this game, I can tell you there is still healthy demand for the rule and army books.

 Nominally the Warhammer Fantasy Battles models are in a 28mm wargaming scale.